heisenbergDev/MirthConnectWorkshop/mirthConnectInstallation/README.md

  4. Install Mirth Connect:
   * Download last Mirth Connect version from [here](https://www.mirth.com/Downloads).
 For RedHat/Centos based distributions, the Linux rpm package file can be used.
-  * Install RPM Mirth connect package with a command like this:
+  * Install rpm Mirth connect package with a command like this:
       * `sudo rpm -Uvh mirthconnect-3.5.0.8232.b2153-linux.rpm`
+  * Open firewall rules for Mirth Connect default ports (this default ports could be changed in mirth.properties file):

+      ```
+      sudo firewall-cmd --zone=public --add-port=8080/tcp --permanent
+      sudo firewall-cmd --zone=public --add-port=8443/tcp --permanent
+      sudo firewall-cmd --reload
+      ```
-  * After this, a new Mirth Connect instance is available in /opt/mirthconnect folder; but it's not ready to work (we want to use it with PostgreSQL database, not default Apache Derby database; and we want to configure it as a "systemd service to improve its management).
+  * After this, a new Mirth Connect instance is available in /opt/mirthconnect folder; but it's not ready to work (we want to use it with PostgreSQL database, not default Apache Derby database).

 ### Configuring Mirth Connect instance

- 1. Creating Mirth database:
+ 1. Creating Mirth database (using PostgreSQL DBMS).
+Mirth Connect needs a database to store its data and messages.
+In this example, we're going to use PostgreSQL database; but other DBMS are ready to work with Mirth Connect (for more information, refer to [Mirth Connect Manual](https://bridge.nextgen.com/media/3244/mirth-data-sheet-mirth-connect-3-4-user-guide.pdf)).
+    * We are going to create a "mirthdb" user on the database:

+        ```
+        sudo -u postgres createuser -d -R -P mirthdb
+        Ingrese la contraseña para el nuevo rol:
+        Ingrésela nuevamente:
+        ```

+    * Create a database named "mirthdb":
+        * `sudo -u postgres createdb -O mirthdb mirthdb`.

+    * Tuneup PostgreSQL; edit `sudo vi /var/lib/pgsql/data/postgresql.conf` and add the following parameters:

+        ```
+        autovacuum=on
+        autovacuum_vacuum_threshold=1000
+        ```

+ 2. Configure database connection in Mirth Connect.
+    * Edit "mirth.properties": `sudo vi /opt/mirthconnect/conf/mirth.properties`.
+        * Change from this:

+        ```
+        # options: derby, mysql, postgres, oracle, sqlserver
+        database = derby

+        database.url = jdbc:derby:${dir.appdata}/mirthdb;create=true

+        # database credentials
+        database.username =
+        database.password =
+        ```

+        * To this:

+        ```
+        # options: derby, mysql, postgres, oracle, sqlserver
+        database = postgres

+        database.url = jdbc:postgresql://localhost:5432/mirthdb

+        # database credentials
+        database.username = mirthdb
+        database.password = xxxxxxx
+        ```
+ 3. Tuneup Mirth Connect parameters.
+This configuration process will depend of the amount of RAM available on the server, other process running on it, etc...this example is calcualted with a 2Gb RAM server and PostgreSQL in the same machine.
+    * Edit "mirth.properties": `sudo vi /opt/mirthconnect/mcservice.vmoptions`.
+        * Change from this:

+        ```
+        -server
+        -Xmx256m
+        -Djava.awt.headless=true
+        -Dapple.awt.UIElement=true
+        ```

+        * To this:
+        ```
+        -server
+        -Xms512m
+        -Xmx1024m
+        -Djava.awt.headless=true
+        -Dapple.awt.UIElement=true
+        ```

+ Restart the server (after all this changes to load new configuration parameters):
+    * To restart all the server: `sudo restart` (recommended).
+    * To restart only Postgresql service: `sudo systemctl restart postgresql`.
+    * To restart only Mirth Connect: `sudo systemctl restart mcservice`.